Dynamic Placement in Refugee Resettlement: Online Bipartite Matching ( )

 Note that the expectation that is subtracted in either of the last two lines is exactly the expected opportunity cost of reducing the capacity of $\ell$ by placing case $i$ there.
 This motivates our algorithmic approach: in every time step, we first compute a \emph{potential} $p_\ell$ for each affiliate $\ell$.
 Then, rather than myopically maximizing the utility of the match as does greedy assignment, our algorithm \textsf{PM} (``\textbf{p}otential \textbf{m}atch'') myopically maximizes the utility of the current match minus the potential of the capacity used, as shown in \cref{alg:nobatching}.
 (Note that an affiliate $\ell$ can always be defined in \cref{lin:ellnobatching} as, by assumption, $c_\bot = \infty$.)

 We estimate the expected value of the opportunity cost by averaging over a fixed number $k$ of \emph{trajectories}, each of which consists of randomly sampled characteristics of all arrivals $i+1$ through $n$.
-Since the characteristics of arriving refugees change over time, but since these changes tend to be gradual, we draw these arrival characteristics uniformly with replacement from the arrivals in the six months prior to the current allocation decision.
+As the characteristics of arriving refugees change over time, and as these changes tend to be gradual, we draw these arrival characteristics uniformly with replacement from the arrivals in the six months prior to the current allocation decision.
+In \cref{app:lookback}, we evaluate different lengths of this sampling window.